jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 - This setting matters most if new Relays are created frequently, so it may not need to be changed for most environments, but the default setting is extremely aggressive.

+## _BESClient_Comm_CommandPollEnable

+### Default: Disabled (0)

+### Recommendation: Enabled (1)

+- It should be enabled on 100% of endpoints, it is just a matter of how frequent the command polling should be done.
+- The frequency of command polling is controlled by [the setting](https://github.com/jgstew/jgstew.github.io/blob/master/_bfsettings/_BESClient_Comm_CommandPollIntervalSeconds.md): `_BESClient_Comm_CommandPollIntervalSeconds` (default: 12 hours)

+## _BESClient_Comm_CommandPollIntervalSeconds

+### Default: 12 hours (43200)

+### Recommendation: 3 hours (10800) or less

+- This setting controls how often a client polls for commands, if [enabled by](https://github.com/jgstew/jgstew.github.io/blob/master/_bfsettings/_BESClient_Comm_CommandPollEnable.md): `_BESClient_Comm_CommandPollEnable`
+- Recommend all systems have command polling enabled, but the interval is less obvious.
+- all systems should have it set to at least once every 3 to 6 hours, but those that are behind a NAT and can't otherwise get notifications about new content from their parent relay should have more aggressive settings. (generally not more frequent than once every 30 minutes)

 ## Questions?

 ### forum.bigfix.com